 - For centuries, Hindus have celebrated Diwali.
 But in the modern days, it is also observed as a national holiday and the festival is now even celebrated by non-Hindus.

-- Over a billion people celebrated Diwali in 2023.
-Apart from India, Diwali is also celebrated in these countries- Fiji, Guyana, Malaysia, Nepal, Mauritius, Myanmar, Pakistan, Sri Lanka, Suriname, Singapore and Trinidad & Tobago.
+- Apart from India, Diwali is also celebrated in these countries- Fiji, Guyana, Malaysia, Nepal, Mauritius, Myanmar, Pakistan, Sri Lanka, Suriname, Singapore and Trinidad & Tobago.

 - In the United Kingdom, Leicester celebrates Diwali on a huge scale.
 Students studying abroad decorate their dorm rooms with diyas.